Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Problem Formulation

-\begin{itemize} \item \textbf{Step 0: Reception of the SFC Request\\} The process starts with the NFVO receiving an SFC request through the Northbound Interface (NBI).
-The SFC request typically comprises a sequence of VNFs, denoted as \( \text{VNF}_0, \text{VNF}_1, \ldots, \text{VNF}_n \), which must be deployed between a source (\( \text{src} \)) and a destination (\( \text{dst} \)) target DC.
+\textbf{Step 0: Reception of the SFC Request.} The process starts with the NFVO receiving an SFC request through the Northbound Interface (NBI).
+The SFC request typically comprises an ordered set of VNFs, denoted as \( \text{VNF}_0, \text{VNF}_1, \ldots, \text{VNF}_n \), which must be deployed between a source (\( \text{src} \)) and a destination (\( \text{dst} \)) target DC.
 Upon receipt, the NFVO processes the request and extracts corresponding features, which may encompass the resource demands of each VNF, latency constraints, bandwidth requirements, and other QoS parameters.

-\item \textbf{Step 1: Retrieval of the State of NFVIs\\} In this step, the NFVO retrieves the current state of the Network Function Virtualization Infrastructures (NFVIs) through the Southbound Interface (SBI).
+\textbf{Step 1: Retrieval of the State of NFVIs.} In the following, the NFVO retrieves the current state of the Network Function Virtualization Infrastructures (NFVIs) through the Southbound Interface (SBI).
 The SBI enables communication between the NFVO and the underlying VIMs, denoted as \( \text{VIM}_0, \text{VIM}_1, \ldots, \text{VIM}_m \), each of which manages a corresponding DC (\( \text{DC}_0, \text{DC}_1, \ldots, \text{DC}_m \)).
-The NFVO gathers comprehensive data regarding the available resources across these VIMs, including computational capacity and networking resources of the DCs.
+The NFVO gathers monitoring data regarding the available resources across these VIMs, including computational capacity and networking resources of the DCs.

-\item \textbf{Step 2: Decision Making using the Joint State\\} The NFVO consolidates the processed SFC request (from Step 0) with the current state of the underlying infrastructure (from Step 1) and forwards this joint information to the decision-making module (introduced in Section~\ref{sec:method}).
+\textbf{Step 2: Decision Making using the Joint State.} The NFVO consolidates the processed SFC request (from Step 0) with the current state of the underlying infrastructure (from Step 1) and forwards this joint information to the decision-making module (introduced in Section~\ref{sec:method}).